-- assessment.
-But before having the capacity conversation with P it is most important to do your homework and consider what we might call the circumstantial evidence.
-In other words, ensure you are familiar with P's circumstances, incidents where risks have materialised etc. - 12.
-Except in s.21A DoLS applications, the Court of Protection can make interim decisions and declarations about P's best interests where it has evidence before it to establish that there is reason to believe that P may lack capacity to make the decisions.
-This means that it is possible to make an application where those concerned with P's circumstances have been unable (perhaps because they have been prevented by a third party) to complete a COP3 form to the level of detail usually required.
+capacity assessment than a person (of whatever discipline) 'parachuted' in for a snapshot assessment.8 But before having the capacity conversation with P it is most important to do your homework and consider what we might call the circumstantial evidence.
+In other words, ensure you are familiar with P's circumstances, incidents where risks have materialised etc.

+- 12. The Court of Protection can proceed on an interim basis on the basis there is reason to believe that P lacks capacity to make the relevant decisions.9 This means that it is possible to make an application where those concerned with P's circumstances have been unable (perhaps because they have been prevented by a third party) to complete a COP3 form to the level of detail usually required.
 In such circumstances, it will always be necessary to make clear in a supporting witness statement why the person or body bringing the application has reasonable grounds to believe that P may lack the relevant capacity and must, in particular, show what they have done to secure P's participation in the assessment.
-One of the first steps that the court will then take is to bring about a proper capacity assessment; that capacity assessment will then determine whether or not it has jurisdiction to take further steps in relation to P. The position in s.21A applications is different because there is already evidence in the form of the evidence about capacity underpinning the authorisation; the court will not therefore make any interim declaration about capacity but will take whatever steps it needs to do (including calling the person who provided the evidence for authorisation purposes) to be able to reach a decision about P's capacity. - 13.
+One of the first steps that the court will then take is to bring about a proper capacity assessment; that capacity assessment will then determine whether or not it has jurisdiction to take further steps in relation to P. The position in s.21A applications is different because there is already evidence in the form of the evidence about capacity underpinning the authorisation; the court will not therefore make any interim declaration about capacity but will take whatever steps it needs to do (including calling the person who provided the evidence for authorisation purposes) to be able to reach a decision about P's capacity.10 - 13.
 Finally, the very act of deciding to carry out a capacity assessment is not, itself, neutral, and the assessment process can, itself, often be (and be seen to be) intrusive.
-You must always have grounds to consider that one is necessary. - 14.
+You must always have grounds to consider that one is necessary.11 - 14.
 Conversely, you must also be prepared to justify a decision not to carry out an assessment where, on its face, there appeared to be a proper reason to consider that the person could not take the relevant decision: - Whilst the presumption of capacity is a foundational principle, you should not hide behind it to

-&lt;sup>8 See in this regard both A Local Authority v SY [2013] EWHC 3485 (COP) at paragraph 22 (emphasising that "appropriately qualified social worker is eminently suited to undertake [...] capacity assessments" for completing a COP3 form) and PH v A Local Authority v Z Limited [2011] EWHC 1704 (COP) at paragraph 56.
+8 See in this regard both A Local Authority v SY [2013] EWHC 3485 (COP) at paragraph 22 (emphasising that "appropriately qualified social worker is eminently suited to undertake [...] capacity assessments" for completing a COP3 form) and PH v A Local Authority v Z Limited [2011] EWHC 1704 (COP) at paragraph 56.
 By "appropriately qualified" social worker is meant a social worker who can properly claim to have the necessary expertise (and be able to explain why they do).